MikeCookDev/100daysofcode/README.md

 Day 22: Began the Javascript Course on freecodecamp and began some of the work on the Javascript Cheatsheet.

 Day 23: Continued working through JavaScript aswell as adding to my javascript cheatsheet.

+Day 24: Continued work on JavaScript and created a template site to follow my daily progress and sections studied.